Product Performance Metrics and KPIs All Startups Should Track

 Customer Acquisition Cost (CAC)

-This is among the most crucial startup KPIs as it shows how much money you're spending to win over one customer on average.
+This is among the most crucial financial KPIs for startups as it shows how much money you're spending to win over one customer on average.
 The lower your customer acquisition cost, the better.

 CAC is a good indicator of how your business operations are performing, especially those related to marketing and sales.
 Do some channels or activities bring in better results?
-Thus, you can make more precise conclusions on what to prioritize and how to handle your business or startup budget more optimally.
+Thus, with this KPI for startups, you can make more precise conclusions on what to prioritize and how to handle your business or startup budget more optimally.

 How can you calculate CAC?